 ✅ No Grace Period

-In Indiana, there is no maximum late fee for overdue invoices.
-After a balance becomes overdue, businesses in Indiana do not need to provide a grace period before applying late fees.
-However, many businesses allow seven days of grace as a gesture of goodwill.
+In Georgia, there is no maximum late fee for overdue invoices.
+After a balance becomes overdue, Georgia businesses may immediately apply late fees without the need for a grace period.
+However, many businesses allow five to seven days of grace as a goodwill gesture.

 ✅ No Grace Period